jasalt/clay-ring-htmx-example/README.md

 ## inline-js-and-css is not working

 There is an issue with the Clay option which should include Kind dependencies as inline script at the moment.

+# WordPress Plugin Demo
+Demonstrates embedding the content on WordPress Admin panel.
+To install, place `wp-plugin-example` in `path-to-www-root/wp-content/plugins/` and activate it in plugins panel.